 in the source code directory.

-However, that image was designed to work with GPUs and as we dont have GPUs on our Laptops so the script did not work in the Container as it was looking for GPUs (or actually for Cuda on the host system) which didnt exist.
+However, that image was designed to work with GPUs, and, as we don't have GPUs on our Laptops,the script did not work in the Container as it was looking for Cuda on the host system, which did not exist.

 Task 2: